-Parents are the school's most important partners in the education of children.
+Parents/Carers are the school's most important partners in the education of children.
 The value of sharing experiences, talking and learning together with children cannot be overemphasised.
 Please find a list of resources below to help you support your child’s learning at home.

 During this time of home learning, we are keen to ensure our pupils stay safe online.
 Click here to view our Home Learning E-Safety Guide for Parents produced by Mr Maz.